mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 ## OTHER EXPENSES

 The company will reimburse for the following expenses if you need it for work or use it mainly for business, and local law allows us to pay for it without incurring taxes.

-**Cell or mobile subscription**: if you are using your phone primarily for business related matters, we will reimburse.
-Common positions or roles where mobile reimbursement may be needed include the following:

-* Customer-facing roles with high phone use: Account Executives, Customer Success Managers, Sales Leadership, Sales Engineering,
-* On-call roles: Staff rotating in and out of 24x7 escalation responsibilities where phone escalation is expected and common

-If you are needing cell phone reimbursement and are outside of the common positions or departments approved, please follow [Manager Approval](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money#manager-approval) process.

 **Flexible office space**: If working from home is not practical, you may rent out a co-working space at the expense of the company.
 This can include non-traditional spaces that require a membership as long as you average ~3 working days per week at the space.
 Any agreement must be between the team member and the co-working space \(i.e. Mattermost will not sign or appear on the agreement\).
 All expenses must be submitted through Expensify.
 The Company will not be responsible for any expense that relates to office space subsequent to the termination of service between Mattermost and the staff member.